brbsix/triggerd/README.rst

 Installation
 ============

-The easiest way to install triggerd is via pip (assuming it is installed).
+The ``triggerd`` package is written in Python 3.
+The easiest way to install it is via pip:

 ::